-(e) Upon receipt of a report from the Faculty ad hoc committee (as appointed under General Course and Examination Regulations: M. Higher Doctorates) the Academic Board shall decide whether to proceed with the examination.
-The work may then be submitted to three examiners, of whom one at least shall be resident outside New Zealand.
-The candidate may be required by the examiners to present himself or herself for a written or oral examination.
-The examiners shall report to the Dean of Postgraduate Studies through the relevant Faculty Dean.
+- 4. Application for the degree shall be made in writing accompanied by a written statement, signed by the candidate, declaring that the material submitted is his or her own unaided composition. - 5.
+Upon receipt of a report from the Faculty ad hoc committee (as appointed under General Course and Examination Regulations: M. Higher Doctorates) the Dean of Postgraduate Research shall decide whether to proceed with the examination.
+The work may then be submitted to three examiners, at least one of whom shall be resident outside New Zealand, who shall report jointly to the Dean of Postgraduate Research through the relevant Faculty Dean.